IntersectMBO/plutus/doc/index.rst

 The intended audience of this documentation includes DApp developers, Plutus developers, developers writing smart contracts, Haskell developers who want to write Plutus scripts, and developers who want to learn to use the compiler, Plutus Tx.

-It is also intended for developers who want to learn Plutus from the definitive
+It is also designed for developers who want to learn Plutus directly from the team that developed the Plutus language.

-source: the team that developed the Plutus language, which is built on top of Haskell.
+Because Plutus is built on top of Haskell, it is helpful to have a background in Haskell.

-While it is helpful to have a background in Haskell, this document is also intended for developers who may not know Haskell very well.
+However, this document is also intended for developers who may not know Haskell very well.

-This guide is also intended for people who need to reference and access specifications, along with certification companies and certification auditors.
+This guide is also meant for people who need to reference and access specifications, as well as for certification companies and certification auditors.

 .. toctree::